layerfMRI/LAYNII/README.md

 - On Linux add the following to your ~/.bashrc::
 ```
-export PATH="PathToTheLaynioFolder:$PATH"
+export PATH="/path/to/LAYNII:$PATH"
 ```
 - On Mac add the following to your ~/.bash_profile or ~/.profile::
 ```
-export PATH="PathToTheLaynioFolder:$PATH"
+export PATH="/path/to/LAYNII:$PATH"
 ```
 - On Windows, you can set paths as follows:
-    - On desktop, right-click the very bottom-left corner of the screen to get the Power User Task Menu.
+    1. On desktop, right-click the very bottom-left corner of the screen to get the Power User Task Menu.
-    - From the Power User Task Menu, click System.
+    2. From the Power User Task Menu, click System.
-    - In the Settings window, scroll down to the related settings section.
+    3. In the Settings window, scroll down to the related settings section.
-    - Click the System info link.
+    4. Click the System info link.
-    - In the System window, click the Advanced system settings link in the left navigation pane.
+    5. In the System window, click the Advanced system settings link in the left navigation pane.
-    - In the System Properties window, click on the Advanced tab
+    6. In the System Properties window, click on the Advanced tab
-    - Then click the Environment Variables button near the bottom of that tab.
+    7. Then click the Environment Variables button near the bottom of that tab.
-    - In the Environment Variables window, highlight the Path variable in the System variables section and click the Edit button.
+    8. In the Environment Variables window, highlight the Path variable in the System variables section and click the Edit button.
-    - Add or modify the path lines with the paths you want the computer to access.
+    9. Add or modify the path lines with the paths you want the computer to access.
 Each different directory is separated with a semicolon, as shown below.
-    - There you can add the path to your LAYNII folder
+    10. There you can add the path to your LAYNII folder

 For more information see [this blog post](https://layerfmri.com/2017/11/30/using-a-standalone-nii-i-o-in-c/).